Russell T. Wright

 Michael J Smith

-Prior to joining Sentel, Michael was Director of Scientific & Engineering Applications Group for ITT Corporation.
+Prior to joining SENTEL, Michael was Director of Scientific & Engineering Applications Group for ITT Corporation.
 During his 13 years with ITT, Michael led several major programs in support the Chemical Biological Radiological Nuclear (CBRN) Defense Program.
-As a senior technical program manager, he managed the $500M ECBC Research & Technology Support ID/IQ Contract and the $485M CBRNE Mission Support ID/IQ Contract.
+As a senior technical program manager, he managed multiple ID/IQ Contracts with a cumulative value just under $1B and supported by twenty or more subcontractor team partners on each.
 Additionally, Michael successfully led the Worldwide Collection of Backgrounds and Interferent Signatures Program to establish a compendium of environmental signatures that affect the performance of chemical and biological detection sensor technologies and modalities.
-He was the program manager for the Sensor Location Optimization Tool Set (SLOTS) Development Project; an advanced artificial intelligence research effort to adjust detector placement solutions to meet operationally defined criteria.
+He was the program manager for the Sensor Location Optimization Tool Set (SLOTS) Development Project; an advanced artificial intelligence research effort to determine detector placement solutions to meet operationally defined criteria.
 Michael led the Restoration of Operations (RestOps) Advanced Concept Technology Demonstration (ACTD) Information Management System Project to integrate CB sensor systems, installation incident reports, and event tracking at Osan AB, Korea to provide persistent situational awareness.
-Transitioned this system to PACAF for incorporation in the Air Force's C2 system, TBMCS-UL.
-This team was awarded the ITT Silver Ring of Quality and the US Army Materiel Command Greatest Inventions Awards.
+His team was awarded the ITT Silver Ring of Quality and the US Army Materiel Command's (AMC) Greatest Inventions Awards for this project.

 Vice President of Contracts

-Amy LaCivita is the Vice President of Contracts at SENTEL Corporation.
-Ms. LaCivita has the executive authority and responsibility in the company for contracts, subcontracts, purchasing, consulting agreements, government property, teaming agreements, nondisclosure agreements, and cost proposals.
+Sandy Brucker is the Vice President of Contracts at SENTEL Corporation.
+Ms. Brucker has the executive authority and responsibility in the company for contracts, subcontracts, purchasing, consulting agreements, government property, teaming agreements, nondisclosure agreements, and cost proposals.
 She joined the team in February 2009 with more than twenty years experience.